 Biosimilar infliximab on the PBS

-From 1 December 2015, a biosimilar infliximab (Inflectra®) will be listed on the PBS for the same indications as Remicade®.
+Since 1 December 2015, a biosimilar infliximab (Inflectra®) has been listed on the PBS for the same indications as Remicade®.
 Information has been provided to health professionals and patient groups, which you can access here:

 - Fact sheet – Biosimilar infliximab on the PBS